Stories of things that hurt.

 But that’s neither here nor there.
 This is about my warped notion that objects that hurt me, belong with me.

-The store people had rolled up and jammed the rug into my car.
+The store people had rolled up the rug and jammed it into my car.
 The rug didn’t manage to blind me, but when I carried it into the house, it put out my back.
-Inside, it unrolled too quickly and my shin caught another hard edge.
+Then inside, it unrolled too quickly and another hard edge of it caught my shin.
 The cut bled and left a permanent scar.

 There are many such objects in my life, and many scars, nicks and fond struggles.

 A predictable mishap involved a series of cacti.
 They had fascinating thorn patterns — some curling, some thick and others fuzzy.
 I just had to purchase a few.
-Once I did, I gingerly placed them in a deep carton that fit around them perfectly.
-My foursome were safe and unshifting for the drive back.
+Once I did, I gingerly placed them in a deep carton that fit around them snugly so my foursome would be safe and unshifting for the drive back.

-But me, I was not so safe, because naturally, once arrived at their new home, the thorny troublemakers would have their way with me.
+But me, I was not so safe, because naturally, once arrived at their new home, the thorny troublemakers would have their way.

 It finally came to me going in with my bare arms.
-Gloves, in my impatience, didn’t occur to me.
+In my impatience gloves didn’t occur to me.

 Monkey would neither let go nor free her hands, all the while pulling and yanking.
 You can imagine the scratched-up, thorn-picking aftermath.
-This is why in cartoons, a cactus on the screen invariably means laughs to come before the hapless coyote even lands on the plant to don a thorn-covered ass.
+This is why in cartoons, a cactus on the screen signals the laughs to come long before the hapless coyote lands on it to don a thorn-covered ass.